pintub/dataStructure-algo/Graph.md

   - For neighbor directions in Grid Graph use `List<int[]> neighborDirections = Arrays.asList(new int[]{-1, 0},new int[]{0, -1},new int[]{1, 0}, new int[]{0, 1});`
   - <u>You can avoid using Visited DS just by marking the cell with a invalid char or number</u>
 - `BFS` in Tree or Graph can be approached 2 ways cell-by-cell or level-by-level(Think of Tree for Intuition)
+- `Be extemely careful`. if you are avoiding visited DS and using the grid array itself as to store ifVisiste, Then Be extemely careful wrt backtracking.
+In graph backtracking not always possible.
 <details>
   <summary>CheatSheet</summary>
 <img src="./resources/graph/GraphCheetSheet.jpg"/>